k3street/isaac_ws/README.md

 2. Verify your ROS2 environment is properly sourced.
 3. Ensure Python version compatibility (3.11+ for Isaac Sim).
 4. Test with the `simulation` provider first before using real LLM providers.
+5. **Note**: Due to Python version differences between Isaac Sim (3.11) and ROS2 Jazzy (3.12), some ROS2 topic communication may be limited.
+The system is designed to work around this limitation.